 The movie also brings in some invented material not in the book (or at least not in any adaptation I’ve seen — I’ve never actually read the Dickens novella), and all of it deepens the story.
 In particular, it adds more dimension and details to Marley and his death that flesh out Scrooge’s business history, tying in some anti-industrialization rhetoric.

 My main knock on this one is that I think the story suffers from de-emphasizing Alice (aka Belle), the Christmas Past love interest.
 It feels kind of hand-waved rather than teased out to full emotional impact.
+As a darker drama, it’s inevitably more drawn to the dark

 But this is definitely the standard by which I’ll be measuring other Christmas Carol adaptations — and, especially, other Ebenezer Scrooges.